Asia and Asians at Harvard Conference—Day 2

 Kashish Bastola, Harvard College Student

-Moderator: Sugata Bose, Gardiner Professor of Oceanic History and Affairs, Harvard University
+Moderator: Sugata Bose, Gardiner Professor of Oceanic History and Affairs, FAS, Harvard University

 Panelists:

-Eleanor Wikstrom, MSt in Global and Imperial History, University of Oxford; Harvard College Graduate
+Eleanor Wikstrom, M.Sc. in Social Science of the Internet, Oxford Internet Institute, University of Oxford; Harvard College Graduate

-Erika Lee, Bae Family Professor of History and the Faculty Director of the Schlesinger Library on the History of Women in America, Harvard University
+Erika Lee, Bae Family Professor of History, FAS and the Faculty Director of the Schlesinger Library on the History of Women in America, Harvard University

-Thitinan Pongsudhirak, Director of the Institute of Security and International Studies (ISIS) and Associate Professor of International Political Economy, Faculty of Political Science, Chulalongkorn University
+Thitinan Pongsudhirak, Professor of International Relations and Senior Fellow at the Institute of Security and International Studies (ISIS), Faculty of Political Science, Chulalongkorn University

 Nghia Nguyen, Harvard College Student